syeduzairshah/mobileSerialInfo/README.md

-# mobileSerialInfo
-Most of the time you are interested to Add Details related to your Sim Network in your application.
-You can easily implement it using following implementation
-%br
+# Mobile Serial Inforamtion Locator

+You can use this applicaiton as sample implementation, if you want to incorporate information related to your cellular network.